jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/upgrading/upgrade-1-to-2.md

 - `singleuser.networkPolicy.egress`

 you must review your configuration as additional default egress routes have been added.
-Previously `*.networkPolicy.egress` controlled all egress but a new properties `*.networkPolicy.egressAllowRules` add additional egress rules by default.
+Previously `*.networkPolicy.egress` controlled all egress but a new property `*.networkPolicy.egressAllowRules` add additional egress rules by default.

 If you have configured `*.networkPolicy.egress` for `hub`, `proxy.chp`, `proxy.traefik` or `singleuser` to restrict the permissions to establish